Please look through our answers to Frequently Asked Questions.

 All donations are tax-deductible.

 We only accept bicycles that are dropped off during our regular workdays.
-We do not pick-up donations.
+We do not pick up donations in general, unless they are of great value.

 How is the Bike Exchange funded; where do the dollars go?

 The Bike Exchange is funded through a mix of bike sales and donations from businesses and individuals.
 Our only paid staff is our general manager.
 Our largest expense is replacement parts.
 We make an effort to use our dollars locally and support domestic suppliers.

 Can I buy a bicycle from the Bicycle Exchange?

 Yes, while most bikes are donated to charity we sell a portion of the bikes we repair.
-We usually have some bikes available to purchase at each or our regular volunteer events.
+We usually have some bikes available to purchase at each of our regular volunteer events.

 Can I trade in one of my bicycles for a Bicycle Exchange bicycle?